Author: Sea to Summit x Oboz Footwear

 how to keep clean and leave no trace

-Hygiene is one of the more challenging aspects of Leave No Trace camping and backpacking.
-Keeping clean involves chemicals and waste.
-In towns and cities. we've got facilities like sewerage treatment plants, recycle centers and trash tips to manage these things.
+Point 3 above says ‘dispose of waste properly’.
+In towns and cities, we've got facilities like sewage treatment plants, recycle centers and trash collection services to manage these things.
 Out in the wilderness?
 Not so much.

-That's why you need to educate yourself about the kinds of personal care products you bring with you into the wilderness. as well as the way you use them.
+That's why you need to educate yourself about proper disposal of human waste, the kinds of personal care products you bring with you into the wilderness, and how to use them.

 I remember on my first ever backpacking trip, I'd just finished brushing my teeth.
 I didn't know where to spit the toothpaste so I panicked and just spat it on the ground.
 I knew I'd done the wrong thing but l had no idea what else I was supposed to do.
 These days.
-I spit it into my rubbish bag and hold onto it until I can put it in the bin.
+I spit it into my trash bag and pack it out with me.

 Many people make mistakes when they first start hiking. as I did.
-But the more you educate yourself and ask dumb questions, the faster you'll learn and the less impact you'll have on the hiking trail.
+This blog post will help you get ahead of the power curve: the faster you'll learn and the less impact you'll have on the hiking trail.

 Okay, you filthy animals.
 Let's jump into everything you need to stay clean on the trail while leaving no trace.